rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

 }
 ```

-2. Finally add the reporting for Jenkins in `post` hook of our Declarative Pipeline.
+6. Finally add the reporting for Jenkins in `post` hook of our Declarative Pipeline.
 This is to report the findings of the scan in Jenkins as an HTML report.

+<kbd>📝 *todolist/Jenkinsfile*</kbd>
 ```groovy
 stage('OWASP Scan') {
     agent {